François Tétaz: 1998–present: Composition and production

 In 1998, Tetaz built a studio in a converted chocolate factory in Richmond, Melbourne.
 The studio was designed by Martin Gill and Roger Wood at Wood Marsh.
 The acoustics were designed by Chris Morton of Aro Technologies.
 Franc's mastering discography includes Merzbow’s Merzbox 50 CD box set of noise music for Extreme and the remaster of classic Triffids album Born Sandy Devotional for Domino.

 Francois wrote choreographic scores for Chunky Move, Shelley Lasica, Kage Theatre, Lucy Guerin and wrote the soundtrack for Patricia Piccinini’s Venice biennale show in 2003.
 He composed the score for Wolf Creek which won the Australasian Performing Right Association (APRA) / Australian Guild of Screen Composers (AGSC) 2006 'Feature Film Score of the Year' Award.
 He scored Luke Doolan’s short film Miracle Fish, which was nominated for an Academy Award in 2010.
 In 2012 Francois scored the music for Underground: The Julian Assange Story, which premiered at the Toronto International Film Festival.

 Wally De Backer and Tetaz worked together on the Gotye albums Like Drawing Blood and Making Mirrors.
 He suggested Kimbra for the song Somebody that I used to Know.
 Francois co-wrote Settle Down, Good Intent, 2 Way Street, and The Build Up for Kimbra's album Vows.

 In 2012 he co-wrote and produced Bertie Blackman's 4th studio album, Pope Innocent X and the soundtrack to the light sculpture Fiat Lux with Drew Berry for the Walter and Eliza Hall Institute.

-Franc won the Grammy Award for Record of the Year at the 55th annual Grammy Awards for Somebody That I Used to Know(Gotye, featuring Kimbra).
+Franc won the Grammy Award for Record of the Year at the 55th annual Grammy Awards for Somebody That I Used to Know by Gotye featuring Kimbra.
 The record was produced by Wally De Backer (Gotye) and engineered and mixed by Wally and Franc.